 - Once the dough has risen in the loaf pans place them onto the middle rack of a preheat oven set to 375 degrees for 34 minutes.
 The tops will turn golden in color.

 - Remove and turn the loaves out onto a cooling rack.
 Butter the tops slightly while hot.

 - Slice when cooled.
 Cooling may take a total of 45 minutes but it will slice more cleanly when they’re no longer hot.

 - Place in bread bags to prevent loaves from drying out.
 Enjoy!

-That is how you make the best homemade white bread!
+How you make the best homemade white bread

 Issues that may occur and answers for them: Why is my homemade bread so heavy?
 If your loaves are baked and they seem abnormally dense or heavy it may be the results of not kneading the dough mix enough.

 If you think you have kneaded your dough, then try letting it rise a little longer before you shape it.
 You can’t really undo over worked gluten, but if you allow it to rise longer, you can get the dough to relax a little.